In which the Carlyle Club makes a French connection.

 A “gang-themed” tattoo… is that anything like a gang tattoo?

 I don’t know, I’m no law professor.
 And I certainly don’t write for the New York Times.

 The documentary “Sentenced Home” tells of Loeun Lun, who was brought to the United States at age 6.
 He served 11 months in jail for having fired a gun in a shopping mall (no one was hurt) when he was 19, but he turned his life around.
 Even so, he was deported in 2003, at the age of 27.

-This vast experiment in deportation hasn’t deterred the Mesoamerican invasion, which increased steadily from 2000 to 2007. …
+This vast experiment in deportation hasn’t deterred [America’s invasion by Central America], which increased steadily from 2000 to 2007.

 No kidding.
-Well, we tried deporting them, sort of, but they keep coming, so I guess we should stop trying to deport them.
+Well, we “experimented” with deporting them—kinda, sorta—but they just kept coming!
+So I guess we should stop trying to deport them.

 Though most experts agree that we need visa reform, better border control and a large-scale legalization program for those already here, no comprehensive legislation has passed.
 The plight of the deportees is even further down on the legislative agenda, if it is there at all.
 And so the deportations go on.

 Do you think Daniel Kanstroom, Professor of Law, voice of the “experts,” and pusher of “large-scale legalization,” is aware that treason is punishable by death?
 Or do you think he needs to be reminded?